dmac/fezzik/README.md

 ### Breaking changes

 - The method `target_host` is gone and has been replaced by using `host` in a host task.
-The old method `host` has been replaced with the new one defined in host tasks.
-There should no longer be a reason to use the old `host` method.
+The old method `host` has been removed and there should no longer be a reason to use it.
 - The `current_path` setting is no longer set automatically.
 To continue using it in your deployments, define it manually: